 KCD facilitates landowner participation in Conservation Reserve Enhancement Program (CREP) in partnership with US Department of Agriculture (USDA), Natural Resource Conservation Service (NRCS), and Washington State Conservation Commission (WSCC).

-- CREP is funded jointly by USDA Farm Service Agency (FSA) and Washington State.
+- CREP is funded jointly by the USDA Farm Service Agency (FSA) and Washington State Conservation Commission.

-- KCD and USDA NRCS provide landowners with technical assistance to design, install, and maintain buffers designed according to NRCS standards.
+- KCD and NRCS, using NRCS conservation practices, provide landowners with technical assistance in the design, installation, and maintenance of buffers.

-- Must be adjacent to a salmon or steelhead-bearing creek, river or stream.
+- Land must be adjacent to a salmon or steelhead-bearing creek, river or stream.
+Eligible streams can be found on Washington State Conservation Commission’s CREP page.

 - Land must not be currently functioning as a forested riparian buffer.